Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Super Lie type

-which is clearly true under these hypothesis. \end{proof} We summarize these results in the following: \begin{cor} The matrix $m_{ij}$ defined in \ref{mSuperLie} realises the braiding $q_{ij}$ for every root $\alpha$, with the following possible exceptions: \begin{enumerate} \item $\alpha$ is a boson in $\mathfrak{g'}\cup \mathfrak{g''}$, i.e. $f(\alpha)$ is a strictly positive even integer. \item $\alpha$ is an isotropic fermion with $f \neq \pm 1$. \item $\alpha$ is a non-isotropic fermion. \item $\alpha$ is a fermion strong orthogonal to another fermion $\gamma$, i.e. in their real span $\langle \alpha, \gamma \rangle_\mathbb{R}$ there aren't roots. \end{enumerate} \end{cor} \begin{proof} \begin{itemize} \item If a boson $\alpha$ belongs to only one bosonic side $\mathfrak{g'}$ or $\mathfrak{g''}$, then lemma \ref{onebossector} tells us it must be $m$-Cartan.
-Otherwise, $\alpha$ is like in (1) and must be spanned by the standard fermion as well, thus $f(\alpha)>0$ even.
-In this case lemma \ref{onebossector} fails since no Lie algebra Killing form is a priori holding.
-We then have to check explicitly for which $r'$ and $r''$ one of condition (\ref{cond7}) holds using Corollary \ref{Mcondotherchamb}. \item Let now $\alpha$ be a fermion which is never strong orthogonal to other fermions.
-If it is isotropic and $f(\alpha) = \pm 1$, thanks to lemma \ref{isofermions}, it satisfies the M-condition truncation.
-If $f \neq \pm 1$ or it is non-isotropic, we are back to the points (2) and (3) of the lemma and we have to check explicitly for which $r'$ and $r''$ one of condition (\ref{cond7}) holds using Corollary \ref{Mcondotherchamb}. \item If $\alpha$ and $\gamma$ are two strong orthogonal fermions, then $a_{\alpha\beta}=0$.
-In this case we have to check for which $r'$ and $r''$
+We summarize these results in the following: \begin{cor} The matrix $(m_{ij})$ defined in Definition~{\rm \ref{mSuperLie}} corresponds to the given braiding~$(q_{ij})$ and the realization condition \eqref{cond7} holds for every root $\alpha$ in every Weyl chamber containing~$\alpha$ as simpe root, with the following possible exceptions: \begin{enumerate}\itemsep=0pt \item[$1.$] $\alpha$ is a boson in $\mathfrak{g'}\cup \mathfrak{g''}$, i.e., $f(\alpha)$ is a strictly positive even integer. \item[$2.$] $\alpha$ is an isotropic fermion with $f(\alpha) \neq \pm 1$. \item[$3.$] $\alpha$ is a non-isotropic fermion. \item[$4.$] $\alpha$ is a fermion strong orthogonal to another fermion $\gamma$, i.e., in their real span $\langle \alpha, \gamma \rangle_\mathbb{R}$ there are no roots. \end{enumerate} \end{cor}